The Washington State University Pullman Catalog

 483 Fitness Education Methods 3 (2-3) Course Prerequisite: TCH LRN 464 with C or better, or concurrent enrollment; TCH LRN 465 with C or better, or concurrent enrollment; admitted to the major in elementary or secondary education; junior standing.
 Basic principles, theory, and practices of public school physical education teaching methods for K-12 public school pre-service teachers.
 Typically offered Spring.

-484 [CAPS] [M] Exercise Prescription and Medical Conditions 3 Course Prerequisite: BIOLOGY 251 with a C or better; BIOLOGY 315 with a C or better, or KINES 262 with a C or better; admitted to the major in Kinesiology or Sports Medicine; junior standing.
+484 (Effective through Summer 2025) [CAPS] [M] Exercise Prescription and Medical Conditions 3 Course Prerequisite: BIOLOGY 251 with a C or better; BIOLOGY 315 with a C or better, or KINES 262 with a C or better; admitted to the major in Kinesiology or Sports Medicine; junior standing.
 An integrated culmination of the knowledge, understanding, and skills for teaching movement activities to individuals with medical conditions.
 Typically offered Fall and Spring.

 485 Kinesiology Internship V 1-12 Course Prerequisite: Admitted to the major in Kinesiology; completed with a C or better all course work for the Kinesiology major; completion of all UCORE requirements.
 Supervised practicum in fitness or health agency or business.
 KINES 485 cannot be taken concurrently with other coursework.
 Students must comply with all internship policies and procedures.
 Typically offered Fall, Spring, and Summer.
 S, F grading.